-In May 2021, the Azrieli Centre for Autism Research (ACAR) Clinic at The Neuro offered its first annual workshop on the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).
+In Spring 2021, the Azrieli Centre for Autism Research (ACAR) Clinic at The Neuro offered its first annual workshop on the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2).

-Led by clinical psychologist and certified trainer Dr. Mandy Steiman, 18 participants – including psychologists, psychiatrists, psychoeducators, students and other allied health professionals who work in interdisciplinary teams – from the Greater Montreal Area gained additional skills toward diagnosing autism spectrum disorder across ages, developmental levels and language skills.
+Led by clinical psychologist and certified trainer Mandy Steiman, eighteen participants – including psychologists, psychiatrists, psychoeducators, students and other allied health professionals who work in interdisciplinary teams – from the Greater Montreal Area gained additional skills toward diagnosing autism spectrum disorder across ages, developmental levels and language skills.

 “This was a rare situation where a variety of public system centres were represented, allowing clinicians from different teams to learn together and from each other,” said Steiman.